joefrance/NEATWerx/README.md

 The “T” in the term “NEAT stack” is borrowed from “T-SQL” and the “Tedious” driver for SQL Server under NodeJS.
 Tedious represents a spoken form of the acronym T.D.S.
 (Microsoft’s Tabular Data Stream Protocol http://msdn.microsoft.com/en-us/library/dd304523.aspx).
-There are a number of “tedious” node packages but I have settled on “mssql”.
+There are a number of “tedious” node packages but I have settled on “mssql” as of this writing.

+Update: I'm getting a Segmenation fault 11 on my MacBook Pro in a REST service using the mssql driver.
+I cannot point to either Tedious or mssql at this point.

+Maybe later I'll choose another driver(s) if the problem persists.

 See https://github.com/joefrance/Tech-Search/blob/master/MEAN%2C%20NEAT%20stack%20on%20the%20Mac%20-%20Lightning%20Talk.pdf to read about my journey into the MEAN stack which lead me to the NEAT stack on a project under which I could not readily supplant SQL Server.